ess-dive-community/essdive-leaf-gas-exchange/README.md

 For further description of the reporting format, and the development process, refer to:

 Ely et al (2021).
 A reporting format for leaf-level gas exchange data and metadata.
-Ecological Informatics (accepted).
+Ecological Informatics. https://doi.org/10.1016/j.ecoinf.2021.101232

 ## Recommended citation